 And finally, the only reason why I didn't give this film a big fat ZERO: Matthew McConaughey.
 Sure, his Vilmer character was just as ridiculous as the other characters, but McConaughey's over the top acting really worked for me.
 He's charismatic and all over the place with his performance, but you can tell McConaughey is having a great time.
 And because of that, we enjoy watching him torture his lesser talented co-stars.
 I would have been bored without him in this film.
 Thank you, Mr. McConaughey for your attempt to bring some life into this dead film.
 Now here's twenty bucks so you can finally buy a shirt.

 THE FINAL HOWL

 THE TEXAS CHAINSAW MASSACRE: THE NEXT GENERATION is as bad as the title is long.
 Kim Henkel took everything that was great about the original and destroyed it in 90 minutes.
 If it wasn't for Matthew McConaughey's performance, I wouldn't even bother with this film.
-But if you like bad cinema to watch horrible actors, barely developed characters, terrible filmmaking, and Leatherface explore his feminine side, then this film is for you!
+But if you like bad cinema to watch horrible actors, barely developed characters, terrible filmmaking, and Leatherface explore his feminine side to shock people rather than to embrace a certain community, then this film is for you!
 Just don't take this film seriously.
 You might get to enjoy it if you don't.